vasilescur/vscode-Better-MIPS/README.md

 }
 ```

-The extension is based on [this](https://github.com/kdarkhan/vscode-mips-support) more limited one.
+The extension is based on [this](https://github.com/kdarkhan/vscode-mips-support) one.